-7.3 Tardies
+7.3 Tardiness

-It is important that students be on time to school and to class.
+It is paramount for students to be on time for class and in their seats by the time the bell rings, as it promotes good work habits and helps the students to begin their day on solid ground.
 Whenever a tardy student enters a class, the learning process is interrupted and delayed for all students in the class.